jupitersoftco/solidmcp/README.md

 - **Core Server** (`core.rs`) - Server lifecycle and connection management

 The library abstracts away the complexity of the MCP protocol while providing full access to all its features.

+## Current Limitations

+SolidMCP is a **server-focused** implementation.
+Some limitations to be aware of:

+1. **Client Features**: Does not implement client-side capabilities like sampling, roots, or completion
+2. **Progress API**: Basic progress tracking exists but needs expansion for complex operations
+3. **Security Model**: Basic session management, but enterprise-grade security features are planned
+4. **Config Management**: Relies on environment variables; structured configuration API coming
+5. **Protocol Extensions**: Focuses on core MCP; custom protocol extensions not yet supported

+These limitations reflect our focus on providing an excellent **server development experience**.
+Client features and advanced capabilities are on the roadmap.

 ## Testing